hanami/guides/content/v2.2/introduction/building-a-web-app.md

 end
 ```

-And in the relation, we can use these to control the pagination:
+And in the repo, we can use these to control the pagination:

 ```ruby
 # app/repos/book_repo.rb